tinobragaa/mils-kitchen/README.md

 I would like to take this opportunity to acknowledge and thank the following people:

-- My mentor, Brian, for our sessions and advices.
 - My actual manager, Saoirse, for letting me study.
 - A big thank you for everybody on Code Institute's Slack Channels.
 - My friend Dion, who is a front end developer and for the insights given.